mszegedy/plea/story/ch-6.md

 "Do Artemis and Vasilisa _know_ they should run away?" asked Alexey.

-<div>"Well," grimaced Sofia, "If they didn't know it yet, they're going to find it out very, very quickly."</div>
+<div>"Well," replied Sofia darkly, "If they didn't know it yet, they're going to find it out very, very quickly."</div>

 <br />